kubermatic/kubermatic/docs/proposals/secret-manager-store-api.md

 ## Task & effort:
 *Specify the tasks and the effort in days (samples unit 0.5days) e.g.*
-* Implement Store Interface - 0.1d
+* Define proposal and outline scope of the vault manager implementation - 3d
+* Test POC of the process documented in the proposal - 3d
-* Write Store APIs for Kubernetes Secrets Store - 1d
+* Review changes and update process as desired - 1d
-* Implement Vault integration APIs (Using the agent injector might have limitations) - 2d
+* Add SSH configuration to machine-controller cloud-init template - 0.1d